tiprankstipranks

 The U.S. government could have "march-in rights" to certain of our intellectual property.

 If at any time federal monies are used in support of the research and development activities at MDACC that resulted or in the future result in certain of our issued pending U.S. patent applications, the federal government retains what are referred to as "march-in rights" to patents that are granted on these applications.
-Our license agreements for Mino-Lok and Mino-Wrap each provide that in the event of such governmental funding, our rights are subject to the government's prior rights, if any.
-In addition, the license agreements provide that we will comply with the requirements of any agreement between MDACC and the governmental funding entity.
+Our license agreement for Mino-Lok provides that in the event of such governmental funding, our rights are subject to the government's prior rights, if any.
+In addition, the license agreement provides that we will comply with the requirements of any agreement between MDACC and the governmental funding entity.
 If applicable, this could require us to grant the U.S. government either a nonexclusive, partially exclusive, or exclusive license to the patented invention in any field of use, upon terms that are reasonable for a particular situation.
 Circumstances that could trigger march-in rights generally would be set out in the agreement between MDACC and the funding governmental entity and could include, for example, failure to take, within a reasonable time, effective steps to achieve practical application of the invention in a field of use, failure to satisfy the health and safety needs of the public and failure to meet requirements of public use specified by federal regulations.
 A funding governmental entity could elect to exercise these march-in rights on their own initiative or at the request of a third party; however, the exercise of such march-in rights has been historically rare when the patent holder (or its licensee) is practicing the patent invention although there can be no assurance that such rights would not be exercised.
 This same risk would apply to any other license into which we enter if the licensor receives government funding for the product candidate that is the subject of the license.

 If we infringe the rights of third parties we might have to forego developing and/or selling any approved products, pay damages, or defend against litigation.